 “Look, some things are sacred.
-And you don’t come to a Pennywise show to sit out ‘Bro Hymn.’
-That song is a chance for everyone to get up and mosh and smash into one another in remembrance of the bros we’ve lost.”
+And you don’t come to a Pennywise show to sit out ‘Bro Hymn,’” said Vasquez.
+“That song is a chance for everyone, regardless of religion or race, to get up and mosh and smash into one another in remembrance of the bros we’ve lost.”

-“My brother did three tour duties in Iraq and this entitled brat thinks it is OK to just sit down during a punk rock anthem?”, asked Twitter user AmericaDaBrave76.
+“My brother did three tour duties in Iraq and this entitled brat thinks it is OK to just sit down during a punk rock anthem?” asked Twitter user AmericaDaBrave76.
 “That song represents all the shirtless servicemen who are just trying to blow off some steam in the pit while they are on leave.”

 “Look, the ‘97 reissue cheapened things.
 Go to any Warped Tour.
 Any of them.
-Between Pennywise and other bands doing covers you’ll hear ‘Bro Hymn’ four or five times.
-People always sit it out.
+Between Pennywise and other bands doing covers you’ll hear ‘Bro Hymn’ four or five times,” said Collins.
+“People have been sitting it out for years.
 Sometimes you’re too drunk or too tired or the ending of one ‘Bro Hymn’ overlaps with the start of another ‘Bro Hymn.’
 So why is this a big deal now?”

 A change.org petition demanding that “Bro Hymn” replace “God” in the Pledge of Allegiance already boasts 10,000 signatures while a new “Bro Sitters” Facebook group has been liked by 6,500 users and rising.